nilsvu/Evergreen/README.md

 - **All:** All events will be logged.
 - **Off:** No events will be logged.

+> With log levels, you can control the verbosity of your software.
+A common use case is to use a low log level during development and increase it in a release environment, or to adjust it for specific parts of your software and different logging destinations, such as the console or a file.

-For a basic configuration, you can adjust the *default logger*'s log level.
-Read about the *logger hirarchy* below to learn how to control the log level for specific parts of you software.
+For a basic configuration, you can adjust $MODULE_NAME's default log level.
+Read about the *logger hierarchy* below to learn how to control the log level more specifically.

-	Logger.defaultLogger().logLevel = .Debug
+	$MODULE_NAME.logLevel = .Debug

 	// These events will be logged, because their log level is >= .Debug log("debug msg", forLevel: .Debug)